Is Lululemon Shifting Toward Sustainable Manufacturing?

 We Offer:

-• OEM & ODM production with Low MOQ (100 pcs)
+• OEM & ODM production (Low MOQ 100 pcs)

 • Eco fabrics: recycled polyester, organic cotton, bamboo blends

-• Custom dyeing & packaging with low-impact processes
+• Custom dyeing & low-impact packaging

 • Ethical manufacturing (OEKO-TEX®, BSCI, WRAP certified)

-👉 Ready to start your sustainable activewear line?
+👉 Ready to launch your sustainable activewear line?
+Start your eco-friendly collection today.

 owen@bless-dg.com